Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-homology.md

   </figcaption>
 </figure>

-For each gene homologue found in another species genome the following information is provided:
+For each homologous gene found in another species genome the following information is provided:

 * __Common name__: Domestic guinea pig
 * __Scientific name__: _Cavia porcellus_
-* __% Protein similarity__../../../: The percentage of identical amino acid residues aligned against each other.
+* __% Protein similarity__: The percentage of identical amino acid residues aligned against each other.
 * __% Coverage__: The percent of query which is in local alignment with the respective reference.
 * __Gene symbol__: Gene symbol for homologues in each species - these may vary between species .
 * __Gene ID__: the Ensembl ID - ENSG eg ENSCPOG00000005153.4.